Hey there, time traveller!

-'Garden Hill First Nation selects leadership through a custom code process, outside the electoral provisions of the Indian Act'
+'Garden Hill First Nation selects leadership through a custom code process, outside the electoral provisions of the Indian Act'-- federal government statement

 That puts Ottawa in a dilemma.
 The statement Wednesday filled in some details about federal thinking around clashes between aboriginal and charter rights.